IBM/teaching-your-monolith-to-dance/docs/application-management/README.md

 In Kibana console, from the left-panel, click on `Dashboard`.
 You'll see 3 dashboards on the list.
 The first 2 are for Liberty.
 The last one is for WAS traditional.
 Read the description next to each dashboard.

-#### Dashboard for problems on Liberty
+#### Liberty applications

 1. Click on _Liberty-Problems-K5-20191122_.
-This dashboard visualizes message, trace and FFDC information.
+This dashboard visualizes message, trace and FFDC information from Liberty applications.
 1. By default, data from the last 15 minutes are rendered.
-Adjust the time frame (from the top-right corner), so that it includes data from when you tried the Open Liberty application.
+Adjust the time-range (from the top-right corner), so that it includes data from when you tried the Open Liberty application.
 1. Once the data is rendered, you'll see some information about the namespace, pod, containers where events/problems occurred along with a count for each.
 1. Scroll down to `Liberty Potential Problem Count` section which lists the number of ERROR, FATA, SystemErr and WARNING events.
 You'll likely see some WARNING events.
 1. Below that you'll see `Liberty Top Message IDs`.
 This helps to quickly identify most occurring events and their timeline.
 1. Scroll-up and click on the number below WARNING.
 Dashboard will change other panels to show just the events for warnings.
 Using this, you can determine: whether the failures occurred on one particular pod/server or in multiple instances, whether they occurred around the same or different time.

 1. Scroll-down to the actual warning messages.
 In this case some files from dojo were not found.
-We should fix those warnings.

-#### Dashboard for Liberty traffic
+These warnings should be fixed.

 1. Go back to the list of dashboards and click on _Liberty-Traffic-K5-20191122_.
-This dashboard helps to identify failing or slow HTTP requests.
+This dashboard helps to identify failing or slow HTTP requests on Liberty applications.
-1. As before, adjust the time-frame as necessary if no data is rendered.
+1. As before, adjust the time-range as necessary if no data is rendered.
 1. You'll see some information about the namespace, pod, containers for the traffic along with a count for each.
 1. Scroll-down to `Liberty Error Response Code Count` section which lists the number of requests failed with HTTP response codes in 400s and 500s ranges.
 1. Scroll-down to `Liberty Top URLs` which lists the most frequently accessed URLs